Rise to Success: Career Highlights of LaMelo Ball

 On June 17, 2019, LaMelo Ball signed a two-year contract with the Illawarra Hawks of the Australian-based National Basketball League (NBL).

-August 2019: Named Leader of the New School
+August 2019: Leader of the New School

 2019: Played for the Illawarra Hawks

-2019: Top recruit
+2019: Top Recruit

-January 16, 2020: Sat out remainder of NBL Season
+January 16, 2020: Sat out for the remainder of the season

-November 18, 2020: Drafted by the Charlotte Hornets
+November 18, 2020: Drafted by Charlotte Hornets

-On November 18, 2020, LaMelo Ball was selected with the third overall pick by the Charlotte Hornets in the 2020 NBA draft.
+On November 18, 2020, LaMelo Ball was selected with the third overall pick by the Charlotte Hornets in the NBA draft.

 December 23, 2020: NBA Debut

-2020: Drafted by the Hornets
+2020: Drafted by the Charlotte Hornets

-January 8, 2021: First Game Against Lonzo Ball
+January 8, 2021: First game against Lonzo Ball

-2021: Signed with Puma
+2021: Signs with Puma

-In 2021, LaMelo Ball signed with Puma.
+In 2021, LaMelo Ball signed a contract with Puma.

 2021: NBA Rookie of the Year